This Genius Hack Shows You How to Cut Bread Without Smashing It

 Sometimes we wonder how we ever figured out how to handle our food before the Internet came into existence packed with little tips and tricks meant to make our lives easier.
 Last century, if you made an unexpected discovery in the kitchen, you might share it with family and friends and that was that.
 Now we have social media, which is more than just a way to keep up with your loved ones—it’s also a rich source of culinary inspiration.

-How else would we know how to open coffee creamer?
-Or how to use a strainer the right way?
+How else would we know how to use a strainer the right way?
 For anyone who’s ever wondered how to cut bread so you don’t smash it all to bits, we’ve got a fresh-from-the-internet solution for you!

 How to cut bread perfectly